 Handley Church History

-Until 1970 the building for St Mark's Church was the village school and many of the current congregation have memories of schooldays there.
 The building is now a cosy church with modern stained glass and comfortable seating which can easily be rearranged to suit the various social events.

 Outside the church, a sensory garden has been established and even boasts a statue of a lion, the lion being the emblem of St Mark.